-An incubation period is the span of time from when you first come in contact with an STD to when antibodies form to fight the STD1).
-Tests look for the presence of these antibodies during testing2), and if you do not wait until the incubation period has ended, you may not allow your body sufficient time to develop enough antibodies for it to show up in testing, causing a false-negative result.
+An incubation period is the span of time from when you first come into contact with an STD to when antibodies form to fight the STD.
+Tests look for the presence of these antibodies during testing, and if you do not wait until the incubation period has ended, you may not allow your body sufficient time to develop enough antibodies for them to show up in testing, causing a false-negative result.

 We know it can be hard to wait to get tested.
 As soon as the thought crosses your mind that you may have an STD, you want to learn your status ASAP.
 But you know now that’s probably not the best idea.
 You don’t want to test too early, and you also don’t want to have to visit our labs multiple times because of all the different STD incubation periods.